telefonicaid/thinkingcity/docs/topics/how_notifications_work.md

 ## The `TimeInstant` metadata

-As in IoT Platform version v4.1, the default behavior for Context Broker is to send notifications only when the attribute has actually changed.
+As in current version of ThinkinCity Platform,, the default behavior for Context Broker is to send notifications only when the attribute has actually changed.
 Thus, if the Car `speed` is 67 and Context Broker receives an update with the value 67 then it *doesn't* send a notification.